kallisons/ros-roadshow-2017-01-04-UWCoEnv/slides.md

   3. Publish at the same time as a scientific paper, with links to data and code included in the paper

 ---
-# Data and Code Reviews:
+# Data and code reviews:

 Starting to be done in some fields.
 Should we consider it in the environmental sciences?
 Time constraints on volunteer reviewers?